-Field or Button Description Exclude All.
+Selections Description Pressures [button] Use to select a pressure range for report calculations and points for exclusion from calculations.
+Image: the select a pressure range for report calculations and points for exclusion from calculations.
+Image: the select a pressure range for report calculations and points for exclusion from calculations.
+Image: the select a pressure range for report calculations and points for exclusion from calculations.
+Image: the select a pressure range.
+Enter the minimum and maximum pressures to be used in the pressure table.
+To exclude a point from the calculations used to generate the report, select Exclude .
+Exclude All.
 Select to exclude all pressure points in the table.
 Include All.
 Select to include all pressure points in the table.
 Regularization [drop-down box] Select the extent of smoothing to apply to the data.
 If 0.20000 (user) is selected, enter a number in the text box giving a relative weight for the smoothing during deconvolution.
 Larger values produce more smoothing.
+Select Isotherm Data [group box] Select the isotherm data to be used in the report.
 Select Reports [group box] Select the reports to generate.
 To edit graph details, highlight the graph option and click Edit.
 The Log Goodness of Fit and Goodness of Fit graphs cannot be edited.

+DFT Pore Size Report (continued)

-Plot Type Autoscale Options Autoscale Options.
-Use to autoscale the x-axis and/or y-axes.
-Axis Range.
-From/To fields are enabled when Autoscale options are not selected.
-Enter the starting and ending values for the x- and/or y-axes. x-axis.
-Shows the pore size. y-axis.
+Selections Description Axis Range.
+From / To fields are enabled when Autoscale options are not selected.
+Enter the starting and ending values for the x-and/or y-axes. • x-axis.
+Shows the pore size. • y-axis.
 Shows the area.
 Overlay.
 Select an overlay for the report.
 Plot Type.
 Select the method for data display.

-DFT Pore Size Reports (continued)

-Field or Button Description Type [drop-down box] Classical.
+Type [drop-down box] Classical.
 Model based on the Kelvin equation and thickness for determining the pore size distribution.
 See DFT Models on page B - 1.
 DFT.
 Model based on the density functional theory.
-Version 2 decon- volution [check box] If enabled, adds improved performance for nonzero values of the DFT regularization.
+Version 2 deconvolution [check box] If enabled, adds improved performance for nonzero values of the DFT regularization.
 The DFT results will be slightly better than when the checkbox is not selected and when using a regularization parameter.
 When the checkbox is not selected, the legacy behavior of the DFT calculation used by earlier versions of the application is produced.
-For fields and buttons not listed in this table, see Common Fields and But - tons on page 2 - 4.
+For fields and buttons not listed in this table, see Common Fields and Buttons on page 2 - 4 .

-DFT SURFACE ENERGY REPORT OPTIONS
+DFT SURFACE ENERGY REPORT

-See also: DFT Pore Size Report Options on page 8 - 12
+DFT Pore Size Report on page 8 - 13